-Moreover, the regulatory framework of the Swiss financial sector (including insurance undertakings) is currently being revised.
-By means of several legislative projects, such as the revision of the Insurance Supervision Act and the Insurance Supervision Ordinance, the Insurance Contract Act, the Swiss Federal Act on Data Protection, the Anti-Money Laundering Act and with initiatives in the area of taxation, the Swiss lawmaker is responding to international developments and changes with a view to accommodate a compatible level playing field.
-The impacts of such legislative projects and initiatives remain uncertain and cannot be predicted.
+Moreover, the regulatory framework of the Swiss financial sector (including insurance undertakings) is evolving.
+By means of several legislative projects, such as the revision of the Insurance Supervision Act and the Insurance Supervision Ordinance, the Insurance Contract Act, the Swiss Federal Act on Data Protection, the Anti-Money Laundering Act and with initiatives in the area of taxation, the Swiss lawmaker has been and is responding to international developments and changes with a view to accommodate a compatible level playing field.
+Such legislative projects and initiatives could have material adverse effects on Swiss Life's business, financial condition and results of operations.